 Graffiti on Council Property

-Council has a standard practice to remove graffiti off council-owned property within 24 hours of being reported.
+Council has a standard practice to remove graffiti off council-owned property as soon as practicable.
 This includes council buildings, parks, playgrounds, fences, signs, roads and footpaths.

 Council also removes graffiti from fences that face council-owned property such as parks, reserves and laneways.
 Private fences facing on to footpaths are the responsibility of the resident/business.